tcort/tcadif/README.md

 ## Implementation Notes

 - Application-Defined Fields and User-Defined Fields are ignored.
+- Implementations should be mindful of details of the specification. `RIG` and `MY_RIG` have different data types for example.
-- Enumerations included by reference with many possible values that are subject to change over time are not verified.
+- Enumerations included by reference with many possible values that are subject to change over time are not validated.
 For example:
  - Secondary Administrative Subdivision is not validated beyond basic string checks.
 There are over 10,000 valid values.
  - Special DARC DOKs can be added at anytime and don't seem to follow a particular uniform format.
 - Field names and case insensitive values are converted to uppercase to simplify validation and usage.
 For example: grid squares, enumeration values, etc.